ietf-wg-cellar/matroska-specification/notes.md

 A value of `TrackTimestampScale` other than "1.0" **MAY** be used to scale the timestamps more in tune with each Track sampling frequency.
-For historical reasons, a lot of Matroska readers don't take the `TrackTimestampScale` value in account.
+For historical reasons, a lot of Matroska Readers don't take the `TrackTimestampScale` value into account.
 Thus, using a value other than "1.0" might not work in many places.

 ## Block Timestamps